 Photography is a statement.
-It is a perspective, there’s no way to deny it.
-Yet, it is a way for others to view one person’s perspective in a very pure form.
+There’s no way to deny it.
+However, photography, like a painting, it’s beauty and message are in the eye of the beholder.
 Words and language persuade, twist, and turn people’s thoughts and understanding, while a mere picture only offers a different view unto something – take it or leave it, but look at it, and see for yourself.
-What do you see, and consequently, how do you feel?
-I offer my photography as a search into the truth of the matter, an attempt to capture the truth of instances.
-I strive to discover how people truly feel, deep down inside, and to uncover perhaps something essential, a keystone of what it means to be human.
+I offer my photography as a search into the truth and beauty.
+I strive to discover how people truly feel, to reveal and revitalize an ancient language, a keystone of what it means to be human.

 This gallery contains 2 photos.

 Photography and Art Photography is a statement.
 It is a perspective, there’s no way to deny it.
 Yet, it is a way for others to view one person’s perspective in a very pure form.
 Words and language persuade, twist, and turn people’s thoughts and understanding, while a mere picture only offers a different view unto … Continue reading

 Photography and Art Humans lived in many environments, an incredibly adaptive species with the ability to move across vast distances, endure the harshness of nature, and master the rhythms of place.
 Only recently, in the grand scheme of things, did humans begin building our own environments: civilization.
 With this human development came the rest of … Continue reading

 People and Cities People and Nature Forest in Motion Family and Friends

 People and Nature Nature People and Cities Forest in Motion